 The Johns Creek Wind Ensemble is composed of adult and youth instrumentalists.
 Experience levels range from beginner to professional.
 They play regularly in the 11:00 worship services, as well as in selected concerts throughout the year.
 The Wind Ensemble rehearses Sundays from 12:30pm-1:30pm in the Sanctuary.
 Contact Nathan Frank for more information

 The adult handbell choir participates periodically in Sunday morning worship services.
 Rehearsals are Sunday evenings during the school year from 3:15-4:15 pm in room 309.
-Contact Jeremy Rush for more information.
+Contact Nathan Frank for more information.

 About the Organ

 The congregation of Johns Creek United Methodist Church decided that it was time to build a dedicated worship space.
 It was always accepted as fact that this space, the sanctuary, would be furnished with the finest pipe organ obtainable.
 An organ committee was formed and began the process of selecting an organ builder.
 Trips were made to hear organs in Johns Creek, Alpharetta, Roswell, Greenville, South Carolina, and St. Paul, Minnesota.
 A builder was selected and a design formulated.
 However the funding of an organ project was not slated for the initial phase of building due to the cost.

 It has long been known that rebuilding and installing a used pipe organ was less expensive than having a new one built.
 Trinity Church, Wall Street, NYC had a very large pipe organ in storage.
 The church had removed the pipe organ from its sanctuary after the attacks on the World Trade Center.
 It was thought that dust from the collapse of the towers (just blocks from Trinity Church) had irreparably damaged the organ.
 Continue Reading...